cop3402fall19/syllabus/notes/README.md

-This directory contains slides and lecture notes.
+This directory contains lecture notes.